 We have continued to develop our computational methods to further improve these analyses with refinements of the original algorithms and training data from over 10,000 kinase-protein phosphosite pairs and 8,000 kinase-peptide phosphosite pairs.
 We used these updated methods to generate a kinase substrate specificity prediction matrix (KSSPM) for C. elegans CMK-1 based on the primary amino acid sequence of its catalytic domain, and we used this KSSPM to query all of the 20,470 known C. elegans protein sequences to identify those proteins that featured the top 600 highest scoring predicted phosphosites (Table S1).
 Next, we identified the closest human cognate proteins that featured similar phosphosites, and then scored the human phosphosites with KSSPMs for all four human CaMK1 isoforms and CaMK4 (which share 65% and 44% sequence identity, as measured by Blastp, with the C. elegans CMK-1 protein, respectively; Fig. S4).
 Of particular interest were those C. elegans protein and phosphosites that were highly conserved in Homo sapiens and predicted to be targeted by human CaMK1 isoforms and CaMK4.
 Such high evolutionary conservation would support important functional roles for these kinase-substrate pairs.
 More information about the predicted phosphorylation of these human phosphosites by human protein kinases and their evolutionary conservation in over 20 other species is available in the PhosphoNET website at www.phosphonet.ca.

-Mutations in Putative CMK-1 Phospho-targets Result in Habituation Deficits

-We used the above-generated list of 600 phosphosites in 373 C. elegans proteins predicted to be CMK-1 targets and C. elegans tissue-specific gene expression data to prioritize candidates.
-Because we showed that CMK-1 acts in the sensory touch receptor neurons for habituation, we reasoned that downstream targets for this behavior should also be expressed in these neurons.
-Therefore, we reduced the list of candidates to only those genes for which there is evidence that they are expressed in sensory neurons (see methods).
-By doing this we reduced the number of predicted CMK-1 targets down to 154 proteins (Table S2).
-We further prioritized and tested only the candidates that had been previously shown to interact with CaMKs for which testable knockout mutant alleles were available, as well those ranked within the top 20 by p-site score and assayed them for habituation at a 60 s ISI.
-Out of the 22 mutants tested, 17 mutants were observed to show an initial response and/or habituation phenotype (Fig. S5, S6 and Table 1).
+We used the above-generated list of 600 phosphosites in 373 C. elegans proteins predicted to be CMK-1 targets to prioritize candidates.
+We focused on the candidates that had been previously shown to interact with CaMKs for which testable knockout mutant alleles were available, as well those ranked within the top 20 by p-site score and assayed them for habituation at a 60 s ISI.
+Out of the 22 mutants tested to date, 17 were observed to show an initial response and/or habituation phenotype (Fig. S5, S6 and Table 1).
 We created a Venn diagram grouping genes which when mutated showed similar behavioral phenotypes (Fig. 4).

 O-GlcNAc transferase, OGT-1, Functions in Habituation and is Expressed in the Nervous System, including the Touch Receptor Neurons